Early Childhood Educator (ECE) Salary

 Popular Skills for Early Childhood Educator (ECE)

 Early Childhood Educators report using a diverse set of skills on the job.
 Most notably, skills in Bilingual, Oral / Verbal Communication, Childhood Education, and Curriculum Planning are correlated to pay that is above average.
-Skills that pay less than market rate include Activities for Children.
-It is often found that people who know Childhood Education are also skilled in Activities for Children.
+Skills that pay less than market rate include Activities for Children and Curriculum Planning.
+Those proficient in Childhood Education are, more often than not, also skilled in Activities for Children.

 Pay by Experience Level for Early Childhood Educator (ECE)